ESPN Front Office Insider

-Six-time National Football League Executive of the Year Bill Polian joined ESPN as a NFL analyst in March 2012.
+Six-time National Football League Executive of the Year Bill Polian joined ESPN in March 2012.
 He appears throughout the year on NFL Live, NFL Insiders and SportsCenter in addition to regularly contributing to ESPN.com, ESPN The Magazine, ESPN Radio and other platforms.

 Polian’s ESPN role focuses on the NFL Draft, free agency and the multitude of other business-related aspects of pro football, including player transactions, trades, salary cap issues and league rules.